-Accounting is a dynamic field at the heart of every business.
 Accountants are problem solvers and business advisers who often work at the top levels of their companies.
 If you appreciate challenge and variety in your work, you will find that accounting offers great rewards and options for career mobility.

-Iowa's Undergraduate Program in Accounting will give you a strong base of accounting courses but also knowledge of information systems, written and oral communication skills, leadership ability, and teamwork skills.
+Iowa's Undergraduate Program in Accounting will give you a strong base of Accounting courses but also knowledge of information systems, written and oral communication skills, leadership ability, and teamwork skills.
 Completion of the program qualifies you to take the Certified Public Accountant (CPA) and Certified Management Accountant (CMA) exams.

-Over 90 percent of the college's May 2012 graduates reported that they found permanent employment, were accepted to graduate school, or were not seeking employment within six months of graduation.
-The Pomerantz Career Center offers multiple resources to help students find internships and jobs.
+Iowa graduates have a 95 percent job/grad school placement rate within six months of graduation.
+Our Pomerantz Career Center offers multiple resources to help students find internships and jobs.

 Iowa ranks second nationally in the first-time pass rate for the CPA exam with 80.4 percent.
 The national average is 55 percent.
 More than 120 firms recruit Accounting students on the Iowa campus every year.